 Before taking the plunge you should remember that it takes a lot of work to achieve unnatural hair colors, like lavender.

-• Lavender hair colors fade very quickly, and require frequent salon visits for maintenance.
+• Lavender and purple hair colors fade very quickly, and require frequent salon visits for maintenance.

 • If your hair is naturally darker, your hair will have to be bleached, probably multiple times, before it can be dyed pale lavender or vivid violet shades.